enkidevs/curriculum/react/tips/common-mistakes-in-react/current-state-and-next-state.md

 ---
 ## Content

-In the previous insight we have discussed how the `setState()` update call can sometimes be asynchronous.
+We have previously discussed how the `setState()` update call can sometimes be asynchronous.
 For this reason, the value of `this.state` might not always hold the most up to date value:

 ```js
 increaseAge = age => {